I HATE KIDS!

 I love kids!

 And I mean love!
-Their smiles and adorable strawberry kisses are the best therapy at the end of a long tasking week at the office.
+Their smiles and adorable raspberry kisses are the best therapy at the end of a long tasking week at the office.
 They poo endlessly yes, they cry for no apparent reason sometimes yes, but I’d still trade a night out with friends for a night in babysitting a little darling.

 And because of this, my neighbour Nathan thinks I’m partially mad.

 He practically told me so once.
 He said it nicely though, something like;

 “I believe only brain dead women would spend so much time with half-brained humans”.

 Living opposite Nathan in our block of apartments for almost 2 years, I’d come to realize he is all bark and no bite.

 A surprisingly dedicated Christian, Nathan is very serious minded; loves his work as a software developer to a fault; adores his laptop like he gave birth to it; hates kids of course; and considers his one sibling, his sister, as the only sane woman on earth.
 Right up till the time she got married and got pregnant just six months after.
 She had committed high treason as far as Nathan was concerned.
 Hehehe…